-In the induction hardening heating process, it is necessary to uniformly heat the surface of the gear.
-It is also necessary to reduce time in order to suppress oxidation, decarbonization, and deformation in the cooling process at the same time.
-For this reason, the cooling rate is an important factor affecting the mechanical properties of the heated object.
+In the induction hardening heating process, it is required to uniformly heat the surface of the gear.
+Also, to suppress oxidation, decarbonization, and deformation in the cooling process, it is necessary to complete the cooling in a short time.
+Therefore, the cooling rate is an important factor affecting the mechanical properties of the gear heated.

 In order to accurately obtain the temperature change in the gear from induction heating analysis, it is necessary to not only accurately express the heat generated in the gear by electromagnetic induction, but also to obtain temperature distributions taking into account the change in temperature and physical characteristics due to heat generation.
 Because of this, electromagnetic field analysis – thermal analysis two-way coupled analysis is essential.

 In this example, deals with induction heating and cooling analysis.
 An example is presented where the cooling rate for a gear differs depending on the cooling conditions.

 Temperature Distribution of the Gear and the Change in Temperature vs. Time

 The temperature distribution of the gear at the end of the heating process is shown in Fig. 1, and the change in temperature vs. time at the tooth tip is shown in Fig. 2.
 From the temperature distribution, it can be seen that the tooth tip is generating heat due to eddy currents.
 Fig 2 shows the change in temperature at the tooth tip width center (point of measurement).
 It can be seen that water cooling is faster than air cooling so the effect from water cooling is higher.

 Change Among the Gear Temperature Distributions in the Cooling Process